Consent of the governed: History

+According to James Feibleman, compliance with law is evidence for consent of the governed:

 Consent of the governed, within the social liberalism of T. H. Green, was also described by Paul Harris:

 In the United States of America

-"Consent of the governed" is a phrase found in the United States Declaration of Independence.
+"Consent of the governed" is a phrase found in the 1776 United States Declaration of Independence, written by Thomas Jefferson.

 Using thinking similar to that of John Locke, the founders of the United States believed in a state built upon the consent of "free and equal" citizens; a state otherwise conceived would lack legitimacy and rational-legal authority.
 This was expressed, among other places, in the 2nd paragraph of the Declaration of Independence (emphasis added):

 We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.--That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed, --That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their Safety and Happiness.

-However the "consent of the governed" was flawed in that it was limited to propertied white men only.

-In the earlier Virginia Declaration of Rights, especially Section 6, quoted below, Founding Father George Mason wrote:
+In section 6 of the Virginia Declaration of Rights, written in May, 1776, and passed in June, Founding Father George Mason wrote:

 That elections of members to serve as representatives of the people, in assembly, ought to be free; and that all men, having sufficient evidence of permanent common interest with, the attachment to, the community, have the right of suffrage, and cannot be taxed or deprived of their property for public uses without their own consent, or that of their representatives so elected, nor bound by any law to which they have not, in like manner, assented, for the public good."